hyperledger/aries-rfcs/concepts/0072-didcomm-best-practices/README.md

 Identifies some conventions that are generally accepted as best practice by developers of DIDComm software.
 Explains their rationale.

-This document is explanatory, not normative.
+This document is a recommendation, not normative.

 ## Motivation